dragonflydb/documentation/docs/command-reference/geospatial-indices/geoadd.md

 ---
-description: Add one or more geospatial items (longitude, latitude, name) to a geospatial index
+description: Add one or more members to a geospatial index
 ---

 # GEOADD